MetaMask/metamask-docs/api-sdk/how-to/use-sdk/pure-js.md

 # Use MetaMask SDK with pure JavaScript

-You can import MetaMask SDK into your pure JavaScript app to enable your users to easily connect with a MetaMask wallet client.
+You can import MetaMask SDK into your pure JavaScript dapp to enable your users to easily connect with a MetaMask wallet client.
 The SDK for pure JavaScript [works the same way](index.md#how-it-works) and has the [same prerequisites](index.md#prerequisites) as for standard JavaScript and other web frameworks.